zhanong/Minimal-ECS-Framework/README.md

 - Maps
 - Requests for other systems

-The most staightforward way is to create a singleton entity for each "type" of information, as implemented in the official [*ECSGalaxySample*](https://github.com/Unity-Technologies/ECSGalaxySample/tree/main).
-However, each singleton occupies a 16KB-sized chunk, and this can add up to a significant memory load.
-Furthermore, managing multiple singletons during a scene transition is cumbersome.
-Therefore, I recommend attaching all shared components to a single entity: the `Messenger`.
+Whether the data are stored in collections make a significant difference in managing.

+As is brought out in this [discussion](https://discussions.unity.com/t/my-minimal-ecs-framework/1652529/4), you can do it in this way:
+- For MSNs without native collections, the most straight foward way is to attach each component on a gameobject and put them inside the `subscene_file_for_this_scene`.
+- For MSNs with native collections, you can create a system for each MSN which manage their creating and disposal.
+Then you attach the component to the system's associated entity, as shown in the [Unity official manual](https://docs.unity3d.com/Packages/com.unity.entities@1.0/manual/systems-data.html).

+This framework use a different way to minize boilerplates.
+It use one system to handle all MSNs, so that after you create a MSN, you just need to add one line, instead of creating a authoring class or a new system.

-The `SMessenger` is a system that manage the `Messenger` entity.
+The `SMessenger` is a system that manage the MSN singletons.
-1. After switched to a new scene, it reset all components attached to the `Messenger`.
+1. After switched to a new scene, it reset all MSNs.
 2. It pauses and resumes custom systems by adding and removing a flag component, like `InitCompleted`, during the scene transition.
 3. Additionally, it triggers custom systems to reset their internal fields using the ***Single-frame Flag Pattern*** with the `SystemResetMSN` as a flag.